reb0und/olympics/README.md

 ## Description

-Olympics (olympics.io) is our final project for CS10 (Berkeley Joy of Computing).
+Olympics (olympics.io) is our final project for Berkeley Joy of Computing (CS10 High School program).
 We created a set of minigames intended to be hosted on a multiplayer website.

 ### Rooms